mwpb/maths-inliner/README.md

 Finds all MathJax inline and display formulas in an html file and replaces them with inline SVG images.

-Useful when you want to display mathematics fast and/or when using Xamarin HybridWebView.
+Useful when you want to display mathematics fast and/or when using an embedded webview (e.g. Xamarin HybridWebView).

 Allows the user to specify certain script tags (using the id="inline") to inline these scripts.
 Similarly the attribute id="inline" will inline images.